alexmercerind/flutter_audio_desktop/README.md

 # flutter_audio_desktop

-### A simple yet functional :music_note: audio library for Flutter Desktop.
+### A simple yet functional :notes: audio library for Flutter Desktop.

 Right now, as it is just a start, it supports MP3 playback.
 I'll try to increase the domain of support formats with time & plan is to provide metadata of a track aswell.